Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Pyramid-of-Pain.md

   - [Fuzzy hashing](https://github.com/Dee-Techie/Cybersecurity-Portfolio/blob/main/Write-Ups/Pyramid-of-Pain.md#glossary) (SSDeep) to detect modified malware.
   - Use feeds like MalwareBazaar, Malshare, SOC Prime TDM.
 - **Real-world context:** SentinelOne & Cisco enhance CTI by hunting behaviors, not just signatures.

 ### Practical Example :
+- Attack: After analyzing the silent_shadow_vX.exe samples, your incident response team discovers that SilentShadow is consistently using a custom-built, open-source tool called "ShadowSpray" for network scanning and lateral movement within your internal network before deploying the ransomware.
+ShadowSpray has specific command-line arguments and file names it leaves behind.
+- Your Detection: You develop EDR rules that specifically detect the execution patterns of "ShadowSpray," its common command-line arguments, and its unique file drops.
+Your security team actively hunts for these tool-specific indicators.
+- Adversary's "Pain": Challenging.
+SilentShadow now has a significant problem.
+Their tried-and-true lateral movement tool, "ShadowSpray," is being detected.
+They can't just change an IP; they have to either:
+  - Find a completely new, comparable tool (which might be expensive or less effective).
+  - Develop a new custom tool from scratch (very time-consuming and costly).
+  - Heavily modify "ShadowSpray" to obscure its unique characteristics, which again requires significant development effort.
+You've severely hampered their ability to move   within your network, forcing them to re-evaluate their entire reconnaissance and lateral movement phase.

+---

+## 🧠 7.
+TTPs (Tough)

+- **What?** Attackers plans and objectives - Tactics, Techniques & Procedures (e.g., [MITRE ATT&CK](https://attack.mitre.org/) methods).
+- **Detection methods:** Behavioral analytics, Windows Event logs, EDR/EDR/XDR correlation.
+- **Why it’s devastating:** Attackers must fully revamp their campaign — tooling, procedures, and training are all affected.
+- **Summiting the Pyramid:** MITRE Engenuity’s framework promotes analytic robustness by decomposing tools vs OS-native actions.

+### Practical Example :
 - Attack:  Your security team, through meticulous analysis of multiple SilentShadow incidents (both against your company and others), identifies their overarching TTPs: